wanghaisheng/responsive-landing-page-starter/content/blog/en/make-text-to-speech-phone-call-java-dr.md

 ### Test Your Application

 Start your application with the `gradle run` command inside of your `make-tts-call` directory.
-You should receive a phone call from your Nexmo number.
+You should receive a phone call from your Vonage number.

 ![Phone ringing](/content/blog/make-text-to-speech-phone-call-with-java/phone-ringing.jpeg)

-Once you answer this call, the Nexmo Voice API will speak the message, "This is a text-to-speech call from Nexmo."
+Once you answer this call, the Vonage Voice API will speak the message, "This is a text-to-speech call from Vonage."

 ## Conclusion